Brightspace: Take part in workshops and get support

 Brightspace Online Course:

 As a lecturer, you are automatically registered for this online introductory course, which you can complete at your own speed.
-You will find the course under the tab Resources and can access it via this link.
+You will find the course under the tab Resources and can access it via this link for lecturers.
 If you are not a lecturer (but e.g. a PhD student or an administrative employee), and would like to take the course.

 These short videos on different topics will introduce you to the basic functions of the platform and give you useful tips and tricks.